 It has seemed surprising to us that Thérèse has written: "I had very great difficulty in learning anything by heart."
-Quite on the contrary the Mistresses are agreed in testifying that she showed excellent powers of memory, doing well in the subjects by a Member of the Community that demanded these more particularly, such as history and geography.
+Quite the contrary the Mistresses are agreed in testifying that she showed excellent powers of memory, doing well in the subjects that demanded these more particularly, such as history and geography.
 She could recite by heart stories and long passages of poetry with delightful grace and naturalness.
-At one of the little literary and musical entertainments with which each term ended. she put so much spirit and feeling into her recitation of the poem entitled "Le Pain de Chez Nous"-a touching story of a little Breton boy, sick in Paris, who in order to get well asked his father for "a piece of bread from home"-that the whole audience was moved by it.
-And when she said: In Heaven, our home and our fair fatherland, There is life-giving Bread, bestowed
+At one of the little literary and musical entertainments with which each term ended, she put so much spirit and feeling into her recitation of the poem entitled "Le Pain de Chez Nous" - a touching story of a little Breton boy, sick in Paris, who in order to get well asked his father for "a piece of bread from home" - that the whole audience was moved by it.
+And when she said: